-(a) Bernard Kahlert, Direcotor of the Company is also a director of Commander Resources Ltd.
+(a) Mark Kolebaba, President and CEO of the Company is also the president of 1273868 BC Ltd.

 Amounts due to related parties are non-interest bearing, unsecured and have no fixed terms of repayment.

 (b) Mark T. Brown, CFO of the Company is the president of Pacific Opportunity Capital Ltd.